dkarv/hacs-bwt-perla/README.md

 * Add this repository as user-defined repository in HACS
 * Setup integration and enter host / ip address and the "Login-Code"
 * Optional: set bwt total output as water source in the energy dashboard

+### Firmware

+The firmware 2.02xx is still in public beta.
+It can be requested through the customer service by mail and will be remotely installed on your device.
+It looks like the customer service does not do the update on devices in the UK - it is still unclear why and what other countries are affected.
+For more details and recent news, check out the discussion in the [HomeAssistant forum](https://community.home-assistant.io/t/bwt-best-water-tech-nology-support/270745/9999).

 ### Entities